 Written Document Descriptions

-A typical written functional requirement will contain a unique name and number, a brief summary, and a rationale.
-This information is used to help the reader understand why the requirement is necessary and develop a system to track it.
-Some examples of written functional requirements include:
+A typical written functional requirement contains a unique name and number, a brief summary, and a rationale.
+This helps the reader understand why the requirement is necessary and makes it easy to track.
+Examples of written functional requirements include:

 - Interface requirements